 Airlines face $100 billion-plus virus hit, discounts 'wouldn't do any good'

-The coronavirus epidemic could rob passenger airlines of up to $113 billion in revenue this year, an industry body warned on Thursday, while the head of a large U.S. airline said the drop-off in travel demand seemed driven more by fear than economics, similar to what happened after the disasters of Sept.
+The coronavirus epidemic could rob passenger airlines of up to $113 billion in revenue this year, an industry body warned on Thursday, while the head of Southwest Airlines said a drastic drop-off in travel demand seemed fear-driven, similar to the feeling after Sept.
 11, 2001.
-"We could discount prices tomorrow and it wouldn't do any good," Southwest Airlines Co-Chief Executive Gary Kelly said at an aviation conference in Washington.
+"We could discount prices tomorrow and it wouldn't do any good," Southwest Airlines Co Chief Executive Gary Kelly said at an aviation conference in Washington.

-Earlier, Kelly told CNBC: "9/11 wasn't an economically driven issue for travel, it was more fear, quite frankly, and I think that's what's manifested this time.
-I think there are elements of both but it has a 9/11-type feel.
-"Hopefully, we'll get this behind us quickly."
+Earlier, Kelly told CNBC: "9/11 wasn’t an economically driven issue for travel, it was more fear, quite frankly, and I think that’s what’s manifested this time.
+I think there’s elements of both but it has a 9/11-type feel.
+"Hopefully, we’ll get this behind us quickly."

-The estimated revenue hit to the sector was made by the International Air Transport Association (IATA).
-It was more than three times a projection it made just two weeks ago and came as British regional carrier Flybe became the first big casualty of the slump in travel demand due to the crisis.
-Airlines across the globe are rushing to cut flights and costs, and warning of a hit to earnings, as the new virus that started in China spreads, raising fears of a pandemic that could plunge the global economy into recession.
+The Dow Jones U.S. Airlines Index closed down 8.6%.
+The estimated revenue hit to the sector was made by the International Air Transport Association (IATA), which said the impact could range between $63 billion and $113 billion this year, depending on the progression of the virus.

+That was more than three times its forecast for a $29 billion impact made just two weeks ago.
+The COVID-19 virus emerged in China late last year and has now spread to more than 80 countries, leading to travel and other restrictions.
+It has killed more than 3,300 people and infected tens of thousands more, raising fears of a pandemic that could plunge the global economy into recession.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)